-Reclaimed wide pine boards – brushed on their upper surface.
-This is a consignment of “cheese boards” with intriguing provenance, because these old pine shelf boards were used by a cheese-maker for storing and maturing the cheeses.
-When they become surplus to requirements or rejected after years of use, they are reclaimed for re-use as thick floor boards, partitions or wall cladding, or for rustic furniture-making.
-Their upper surfaces are slightly worn by the cheeses sliding over them over time, thereby providing character and patina, and for this consignment we have rotary brushed their upper surface.
-Reclaimed from a French Comté cheese-maker in the Jura region of France, the timber is believed to be “Sapin des Vosges”, a slow-growth spruce.
-They are supplied either straight-edge, or for an extra charge we can mill tongues and grooves.
+Reclaimed wide pine boards – brush-sanded on their upper surface in our workshops to give a unique softened finish.
+This is a consignment of “cheese boards” with intriguing provenance, because these old pine shelf boards were used by a cheese-maker for storing and maturing the cheeses in caves underground.
+When they became surplus to requirements they are rejected after so many years of use, so we have reclaimed them for re-use as thick floor boards, partitions or wall cladding, or for rustic furniture-making.
+Their upper surfaces are slightly worn by the cheeses sliding over them over time, thereby providing character and patina, and for this consignment we have lightly brush-sanded their upper surface.
+The photos with the “honey” colour are boards that have been brush-sanded.
+Truly reclaimed boards from a French Comté cheese-maker in the Jura region of France, the timber is believed to be “Sapin des Vosges”, a slow-growth spruce.
+We can supply them either straight-edge, or for an extra charge we can mill tongues and grooves.
 Metric dimensions approx : lengths 230cm x width 32cm x thickness 35mm.
 Imperial dimensions approx : lengths just over 90 inches (over 7 ft 6 inches) x width 12.5 inches x thickness 1.38 inches.
 Large stock available.